-Other books by this author include Peaches for Father Francis, The Girl With No Shadow, Doctor Who: The Loneliness of the Long-Distance Time Traveller (Time Trips)
+Other books by this author which I have reviewed include Peaches for Father Francis, The Girl With No Shadow, Doctor Who: The Loneliness of the Long-Distance Time Traveller (Time Trips)

 First in the Chocolat fiction series set in France and revolving around Vianne Rocher.

 I hadn’t realized that the movie Chocolat was a Joanne Harris novel, and I was determined to read it.
 Then I learned that Peaches for Father Francis was third in the series.
 A whole series of which Chocolat was merely the beginning!
 Now circumstance has allowed me to start at the beginning with Chocolat.
 To learn how close the novel is to the film.
 To be able to progress on to the second in the series, The Girl with No Shadow and learn how Vianne and Anouk go from here to there.

 Now that I’ve read Chocolat, I feel a need to watch the film, and read the book again.
 And I’m sure I’ll want to keep alternating forever and ever, for Joanne Harris is a brilliant writer.
 A must-buy writer with whom you’ll never go wrong.
 Harris pulls you in to the scent and feel of the story.
 Well, yes, chocolate will do that to you!
 But she makes me see Pantoufle and feel Anouk’s frustrations.
 I can see how very merry Vianne is, how determined she is to stay for once, how much she enjoys life.
 She is indeed a formidable foe for one who is so unChristian as the village priest.
 A man for whom pride is his most overweening sin, one he does not recognize.
 The bigotry and judgmental attitudes of the unhappy ones.